• info@nandu.org.cn

 1- Can you please tell us a bit about you and the Narada Foundation?

-Narada Foundation is a grant-making foundation which was established in 2007 with a mission to foster the civil society sector in China.
+Narada Foundation is a grant-making foundation which was established in 2007 with a mission to foster the third sector in China.
 It is the first grant-making foundation providing grants to grassroots NGOs while most foundations in China tend to operate projects by themselves.

 I joined Narada Foundation in 2013.
 I feel lucky to be part of Narada Foundation where my personal aspiration is aligned with Narada’s mission and vision.